-- 1 German Shepherd Life Span: How Long do a German Shepherds Live?
+- 1 German Shepherd Life Span: How Long Does a German Shepherd Live?

-- 2 Factors that may Shorten the Lifespan of your German Shepherd
+- 2 The Statical Lifespan of German Shepherd

-- 3 How to Keep your German Shepherd Healthy – How Long Does a German Shepherd Live?
+- 4 How to Keep your German Shepherd Healthy – How Long Does a German Shepherd Live?

-German Shepherd Life Span: How Long do a German Shepherds Live?
+German Shepherd Life Span: How Long Does a German Shepherd Live?

-German Shepherds live a fairly long life compared to many other breeds of dogs.
-The average lifespan of a German Shepherd is of 9 to 13 years, and mostly, a German Shepherd lives for 12 years.
-You just have to make sure that you take care of your Shepherd, keep him active and pay attention to his health.
+German Shepherds live a reasonably long life compared to many other breeds of dogs.
+The average lifespan of a German Shepherd is 9 to 13 years, and mostly, a German Shepherd lives for 12 years.
+You must ensure that you take care of your shepherd, keep him active, and pay attention to his health.

-Unfortunately, some German Shepherds may live a short life if they face health issues.
+Unfortunately, some German Shepherds may live short lives if they face health issues.
 Therefore, it is necessary to pay attention to your dog’s health so that he can live a long and healthy life.
-If you pay for special care and optimize your German Shepherd’s health condition, he may live more than 13 years.
+If you pay for exceptional care and optimize your German Shepherd’s health condition, he may live more than 13 years.

-According to the statistics, around 50% of the German Shepherd breed usually dies around 12.
+According to statistics, approximately 50% of the German Shepherd breed dies around the age of 12.
 So, we can say that the average lifespan of a German Shepherd is about 12 years.
-Due to some uncontrollable factors like genetically inherited diseases or severe injury the lifespan is reduced.
+Due to some uncontrollable factors, like genetically inherited diseases or severe injuries, the lifespan is reduced.

 So as an owner, you must make sure that you try your best to provide a healthy and quality life for your German Shepherd dog.

 Remember!
-Your German Shepherd dog may live longer despite all the information present on the internet, depending on how healthy your dog is.
+Your German Shepherd dog may live longer despite all the information on the internet, depending on how healthy it is.

 Here we have discussed some of the significant factors that may shorten the lifespan of your German Shepherd.
-So, you should pay special attention to these factors to ensure your German Shepherd’s longevity and healthy life.
+So, you should pay special attention to these factors to ensure your German Shepherd’s longevity and health.
 Some of these significant factors are:

 Like many other dogs, German Shepherds suffer from some diseases, and they also suffer from some hereditary diseases.
 But this issue has been resolved to some extent by some wise breeders.